RunSmart

 More asnswers to common questions about how RunSmart works and what you can expect.

-The result is a platform designed to help you understand your business today, plan confidently for tomorrow, and make informed decisions without the overhead of traditional enterprise tools.
+The result is a platform built to help small businesses understand their numbers, plan with more confidence, and make smarter decisions without the cost, complexity, or overhead of traditional FP&A software.

 Not at all.
 RunSmart is designed to be easy to use.
 We handle all calculations and generate forecasts automatically so you don’t have to.
 That said, to deliver reliable results, your books need to be clean, up to date, and properly categorized every month.
-If you’re unsure about your bookkeeping quality, we recommend working with a professional bookkeeper first to get things in order.
+If you’re unsure about your bookkeeping quality, we recommend working with a professional bookkeeper to get things in order first.

 RunSmart’s forecasts are built to support real business decisions, not just generate projections.
 Instead of relying on simplified assumptions, RunSmart uses advanced statistical models that account for seasonality, long term trends, and volatility in your historical QuickBooks data.